carbonplan/ocr/docs/how-to/getting-started.md

 !!! note "Important Limitation"

     Risk scores represent a hypothetical structure and do NOT account for building-specific factors like construction materials, retrofits, or defensible space management.
-See [Caveats & Limitations](../methods/fire-risk/limitations.md) for details.

 ## Next Steps